velara3/WebApp/README.md

 ```
 Make sure to set the type to `module`.

-Also, you may have to include the view class if you aren't using a bundler.
+Also, you may have to include and declare any external view classes before the main class if you aren't using a bundler.
 ```html

 <head>